 Places Weapons Prohibited is a Texas offense that prohibits a person from possessing weapons in certain places.
-To obtain a conviction, the state’s attorneys must prove that the accused person intentionally, knowingly, or recklessly possessed or went to a prohibited place with a weapon covered under the statute.
+To obtain a conviction, the state’s attorneys must prove that you intentionally, knowingly, or recklessly possessed a weapon covered under the statute or went to a prohibited place with one of those weapons.

 PLACES WEAPONS PROHIBITED ATTORNEY FAQs

 - What is the current Texas law regarding Places Weapons Prohibited?

 - Who is not covered by the Places Weapons Prohibited offense?

 - Does Places Weapons Prohibited apply to soldiers, officers of the court or penal institution guards?

 - What are the other statutory defenses to the Places Weapons Prohibited offense?

 - What if I had a concealed handgun license?

 - What is the penalty for a Places Weapons Prohibited conviction?

 Have you been charged with a Places Weapons Prohibited offense?
 Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.